trych/kirby-field-composer/README.md

 This is very similar to [Kirby’s native $field->callback\(\) method](https://getkirby.com/docs/reference/templates/field-methods/callback), except that for convenience the field’s value is used as the first parameter of the callback function (with the field itself being the second one) and only a string needs to be returned, the re-wrapping into a field happens automatically.
 Returning the field with the new value directly will also work, though.

-- **`$callback`:** A closure that takes the field's value and the field object as arguments, and returns the new formatted value.
+- **`$callback`:** A closure that takes the field's value and the field object as arguments and returns the new formatted value.
 The value will be automatically wrapped in a field again.

 ```php
 // remove all vowels from a string